Why Was This Indicator Chosen?

 Steelhead trout are in Poor condition.
 Stream occupancy numbers are very low.
-The eight-year average for spawners and redds is only approximately 11% of the NMFS recovery target for Lagunitas Creek and 36% for Redwood Creek.
+The eight-year average for spawners and redds is only approximately 11 percent of the NMFS recovery target for Lagunitas Creek and 36 percent for Redwood Creek.
 One Tam agency biologists believe the Lagunitas Creek target is too high, but conservatively consider the population in Redwood Creek at high risk of extirpation.
 Similar concerns exist about the smolt target for Lagunitas Creek, and few data exist on steelhead smolt abundance in Redwood Creek.

 What is the Current Trend?

 The current trend is No Change for smolt estimates, and there is no evidence to determine whether steelhead occupancy has increased or decreased in recent years.
 Redd counts since 2008 in Lagunitas Creek show no strong trend.
 Although redd counts in Redwood Creek appear to have declined since 2012, the survey timeframe is short and there’s low confidence in individual run estimates.

 We have only Moderate confidence in these assessments because surveys miss certain time periods and stream segments.
 Also, steelhead trout tend to migrate to and from the ocean in late winter when stream flows can be high.
 As a result, there remains a fair amount of uncertainty about the condition and trends of our local steelhead populations.

 - NMFS Federal Register documents (NMFS 2012, 2015)

 - National Park Service inventory and annual monitoring (Carlisle et al., 2016)

 - Marin Municipal Water District annual monitoring reports (see MMWD link in References below)